mambax7/theme-pluton/pluton/README.md

 ![Theme Preview](/theme_preview.png)

 Pluton is a Modern Multipurpose HTML5 Landing Page based on Bootstrap.
-It has been built by using the latest HTML5/CSS3/jQuery techniques and it’s fully responsive, it works great on all devices, any screen size, including desktops, laptops, tablets and mobile phones.
+It has been built by using the latest HTML5/CSS3/jQuery techniques and itâ€™s fully responsive, it works great on all devices, any screen size, including desktops, laptops, tablets and mobile phones.

 Ported to XOOPS [CMS 2.5.9+](https://xoops.org/modules/publisher/item.php?itemid=5972)